14 February 2018

-The importance of responsible computer recycling has never been more vital, if you want to play your part in reducing potentially health and environmentally-harming e-waste, as well as keeping your data secure.
-So if your company is one that is committed to the ethical recycling of its obsolete computers and technology products, make sure secure and environmentally friendly computer recycling that adheres to proper recycling regulations is part of your consideration.
+As futuristic mobility solutions become a reality, there will potentially be millions of new devices that will need to be updated and kept safe from hackers, especially if we update these robotic body parts as often as we upgrade our mobile tech.
+So the importance of responsible computer recycling has never been more vital, if you want to keep your personal and organisational secrets to yourself and help to reduce the mounting e-waste problem around the globe.
+If your company is one that is committed to the ethical recycling of its obsolete computers and technology products, make sure secure and environmentally friendly computer recycling that adheres to proper recycling regulations is part of your consideration, to ensure ultimate data security.
 It’s also important to be aware that companies are now legally obliged to safely dispose of potentially sensitive information in accordance with current security laws and the Data Protection Act of 1998.
-Be sure only to use a computer recycling company that operates in accordance with, and preferably exceeds all government guidelines such as the WEEE Directive and the Data Protection Act.
+Be sure only to use a computer recycling company that operates in accordance with, and preferably exce

 An item refers to a major item e.g. PC, laptop, monitor, printer etc. Keyboards, cables and mice are included free of charge.